dovecot/documentation/docs/howto/lmtp/exim.md

 authentication, you may set [[setting,auth_username_format]] in the global configuration accordingly and renounce the above change).

-In case you prefer to configure exim to lower case the local part instead, add a router just before your local delivery router:
+In case you prefer to configure exim to lowercase the local part instead, add a router just before your local delivery router:

 ```
 lowercase_local:
-    debug_print = "R: lower case local_part for local delivery"
+    debug_print = "R: lowercase local_part for local delivery"
     driver = redirect
     redirect_router = local_user
     data = ${lc:${local_part}}